-Michelle is currently working on her Bachelors Degree at Campbell University.
+Michelle is currently working on her B. A. at Campbell University.
 She has stage managed shows at Methodist University, including Oleanna and The Lapin Agile.
 At Campbell she stage managed The Roses of Eyam and has worked with the 24 Hour Theatre Project at Fayetteville State University.
-Michelle studied Stage Management under the direction of Patrick Riviere, Associate Proffessor from NYU.
-Zaun has risen from show by show stage management at the Gilbert to Resident Stage Manager and Company Manager over the past season; stage managing The Fantasticks, A Christmas Carol, Groucho Marx and Alice in Wonderland.
+Michelle studied Stage Management under the direction of both Patrick Riviere, Associate Professor from NYU, and Christopher Schario, Co-Artistic Director of the Public Maine Theatre.
+This is her second season as the Company Manager and Resident Stage Manager.
+As always, she would like to thank Robyne for all of the doors she has opened for her.

 Stephen Miles, Playwright-in-residence